In terms of arm strength, elite middle infield recruits will throw the ball across the diamond anywhere between 85 MPH and 95 MPH.

 The first thing a coach at this level will look for when evaluating a pitcher is fastball velocity.
 Prototypical Division I pitching recruits throw anywhere between 87 and 95 MPH on a consistent basis.

-How far is a throw from shortstop to first?
+How far is the throw from 3rd to 1st?